 I am going to pass on a simple tip to you parents on how to get your child to focus when studying or doing homework.
 Chewing gum!
 I kid you not.
 Chewing gum helps your brain focus and causes you to pay more attention to what you are reading or working on.
 Special Education teachers have known this for years, but a recent study in the UK by Kate Morgan of Cardiff University was published in the British Journal of Psychology.
 Previous research has shown that chewing gum can improve concentration in visual memory tasks.
 This study focused on the potential benefits of chewing gum during an audio memory task.
 Kate Morgan, author of the study explained: "It's been well established by previous research that chewing gum can benefit some areas of cognition.
-In our study we focused on an audio task that involved short-term memory recall to see if chewing gum would improve concentration; especially in the latter stages of the task."
-"The... read more
+In our study we focused on an audio task that involved short-term memory recall to see if chewing gum would improve concentration; especially in the latter... read more

 My number one advice to everyone is to never focus on obstacles; but instead, always keep your goals in sight.
 As someone who spent most of her life in grad school or as a professor, the top excuse for not going back to school is time limitations.
 But that's just an excuse.
 You no doubt know people who have managed to accomplish what seems to be a million things at once.
 How in the heck do they do this in a 24-hour day?
 There are a number of ways to combat the issue with time: Set a strict schedule that will help you become a better manager of this precious resource.
 A schedule does not limit you; it frees you to do the things that are the most important.
 Set a timer for 45 minutes, so you can focus on your work; then set another for 15 minutes, to take a break and get up.
 Prioritize your schoolwork.
 Become great at switching between tasks (this secret works very well if you have ADD/ADHD).
-If you have a few minutes, use it to study or write... read more
+If you have a few minutes, use it to study... read more

 A great number of parents have asked me how to best help their child.
 My answer is to be your child's biggest advocate and cheerleader.
 If your child is struggling your child needs you to speak for them and help them get the tools they need.
 You can do this by researching the problem whether it be dyslexia, ADD, ADHD, OCD, test taking anxiety or other problem.
 Make sure to get a second opinion and have them evaluated by a specialist.
 As a parent who had a problem with a child with health issues that were unable to be diagnosed I had to be persistent in getting the answers I believed completely fit what was going on with my child.
 Trust in your instinct no one knows your child better than you do.
 Once you have a diagnosis and methods for helping your child follow through with the treatment plan consistently and give it a chance to work.
 Remember change does not happen over night.
-If it doesn't work then go back to researching and finding other methods of treating the problem,... read more
+If it doesn't work then go back to researching... read more

 Well, school is out and the beach is calling!
 If you are a high school senior or the parent of one, you know that studying is probably not high on anyone’s list of preferred activities this time of year.
 But, if you are taking summer classes, need to do some catch-up on basics, complete summer reading and writing assignments for AP courses, or want to get serious about SAT test prep, now is a good time.
 The last year of high school is filled with great activities and a lot of excitement, but there are also expectations to master the three Rs before they hand out diplomas to the Class of 2014!
 This summer, consider tutoring if you need the extra boost that comes with 1:1 individualized instruction and coaching.
 If you’re not considering tutoring at this time, think about planning ahead for the next school year.
 And don’t forget, the SAT testing dates are fast approaching: the deadline to register for the October 5 test is September 6!
 Wishing you all a happy summer! --Laur... read more